romner-set/realistic-fusion-dev/README.md

     - Because it only has to check Realistic Fusion pipes it shouldn't degrade performance, unless you do something like place 10000 of them at once into a single network.

 ## Planned/WIP features
-- Finish the RFP reactor overhaul
-- Write a manual for controlling the reactor
-- Add modes of operation to reactors:
+- Add modes of operation to the reactors:
   - Manual – controlled directly through the reactor's GUI
   - Remote-controlled – same as manual but can be opened with a GUI button from anywhere
   - Programmable – controlled through circuit signals